 Students with poor class participation will have their final grade dropped by 1/3 of a letter grade.
 The decision to drop a grade for participation is at my discretion and is non-negotiable.
-A drop in class participation can result from unpreparedness when your panel is on call and/or not participating during group work.
 Note that if you are absent when your panel is on-call, you need to contact me to make it up by temporarily serving on another panel.
 In rare circumstances, a student may go up a 1/3 of a letter grade for making a substantial contribution to the class.
 Note that volunteering every class does not constitute a substantial contribution-quality, not quantity matters!